Bomb Queen: Ashe

 Bomb Queen is never seen without her black cat, Ashe.
 The animal has mysterious origins and is connected to the Maya of Central America.
 The cat's powers have saved the day in numerous situations, such as the finale of the Bomb Queen vs. Blacklight oneshot.
 Later on, Ashe is murdered, but in reality, Ashe is the physical manifestation of a demon whose realm nexus is New Port City, and can manipulate the rage of its citizens, notably Bomb Queen.

 Publication history

 Under Image Comics' ShadowLine banner, Bomb Queen has been printed as eight mini-series and four one-shots.
 These are denoted by Roman numerals and subtitles instead of the more traditional sequential order.

-Bomb Queen has also appeared in one issue of The Savage Dragon, part 1 of the World Tour arc, which was issue 134.